Recruitment and Retention

 - Strategic Connections: Recruiting Job Candidates with Disabilities Information on strategies for proactively recruiting people with disabilities.

-- US Business Leadership Network (USBLN) Affiliates USBLN is a national nonprofit organization that helps business meet and exceed their goals through disability inclusion in the workplace, supply chain, and marketplace.
+- Disability;IN Affiliates Disability:IN is a worldwide nonprofit organization that helps businesses meet and exceed their goals through disability inclusion in the workplace, supply chain, and marketplace.
 Contact your local affiliate for more information.

 - State Vocational Rehabilitation (VR) Agencies These agencies provide a wide range of services to help people with disabilities train for, find, and keep jobs that fit their skills and interests.
 VR agencies can also connect businesses with skilled workers with disabilities in their area.